SondaMalang/SondaMalang/README.md

 ## 👩‍💻 About Me
 Hi, I'm **Musonda** — a tech enthusiast diving deep into the world of **cybersecurity**, **networking**, and **Python automation**.
-I'm passionate about building hands-on skills, exploring industry tools, and solving real-world security challenges. 🚀
+I'm passionate about building hands-on skills, exploring industry tools, and solving real-world challenges. 🚀

 ---